 - a.
 Applicants must self-identify as Indigenous (i.e., individuals from First Nations, Inuit and/or Métis communities whose traditional and ancestral territories are in Canada). - b.
-At the time of submission, applicants must either (a) be enrolled in a full-time Doctoral program at an eligible Canadian institution, (b) have applied for full-time admission to a Doctoral program at an eligible Canadian institution with a start date of no later than January 1, 2024, or (c) are intending to reclassify from a Master's to a Doctoral program at eligible Canadian institution with a start date of no later than January 1, 2024. - c.
+At the time of submission, applicants must either (a) be enrolled in a full-time Master's program at an eligible Canadian institution, or (b) have applied for full-time admission to a Master's program at an eligible Canadian institution, with a start date of no later than January 1, 2024. - c.
 Applicants must have an identified research supervisor based at an eligible Canadian institution where the research will be undertaken. - d.
-Applicants must submit, from the institution, written evidence of being enrolled as a full-time student in a Doctoral program prior to funds being released (See B.12 Statement of Acceptance).
+Applicants must submit, from the institution, written evidence of being enrolled as a full-time student in a Master's program prior to funds being released (See B.12 Statement of Acceptance).